 The ketogenic diet can be tough to master if you don’t know the right steps to take to get into ketosis.
 And once you’re in ketosis, how do you set yourself up for successful, continuous weight loss?
-The important thing to remember is that everyone’s body is different.

 Here are the top 10 reasons you might not be losing weight on the ketogenic diet.

 - You’re Missing Hidden Carbohydrates

 - You’re Eating Too Much Fat